RafaelSimionato/RafaelSimionato/README.md

 Software Developer
 ------------------------

-I like to write codes!
+I like to write codes since I was a kid!
 My repository contains a collection of my applications, studies, and works.
 My go-to tools for most of my projects include PHP, Laravel, JavaScript, Node.js, MySQL, HTML, and CSS.

 * 🌍  I'm based in Utrecht - Nederland
 * ✉️  You can contact me at [simionatoscript@gmail.com](mailto:simionatoscript@gmail.com)
-* 🧠  I'm learning more about Laravel, React Native, and APIs with PHP and JavaScript :)
+* 🧠  I'm learning more about frameworks Laravel and React Native, also APIs with PHP and JavaScript :)
 * 🤝  I'm open to collaborating on Interesting projects.
 If your company is serious about sustainability, creative and innovative, we may have a chance to work together

 ### Skills